Plaque at the Goodramgate entrance to Holy Trinity Church churchyard, YO1 7LF

 In recent years, the bond between the two women, their union at Holy Trinity Church in York and Anne Lister’s uncompromising lifestyle have become celebrated.
 The story has also attracted the media.
-Maxine Peake played Anne Lister in The Secret Diaries of Miss Anne Lister broadcast on BBC Two in 2010 and another portrayal of Anne, Gentlemen Jack, written by Sally Wainwright is currently in production.
-Huddersfield-born Sally Wainwright studied English at the University of York and has written and produced several award-winning television series including Last Tango in Halifax and Happy Valley.
+Maxine Peake played Anne Lister in The Secret Diaries of Miss Anne Lister broadcast on BBC Two in 2010.

-Anne Lister’s diaries can make for uncomfortable reading – in her many liaisons she can seem calculating, predatory, ruthless, even cruel – but the honesty and candour of her accounts of her sexual feelings are understood by women of today.
-Her forthright views, her open sexuality and her ability to take on the world of men on its own terms have to be admired.
+Anne Lister’s diaries display an honesty and candour concerning her sexual feelings.
+Her forthright views, her open sexual orientation and her ability to take on the world of men on its own terms are admired.